S3-working-group/s3-practical-guide/docs/agreement.md

 _An **agreement** is an agreed upon guideline, process or protocol designed to guide the flow of value._

-Agreements are created in response to <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+Agreements are created in response to <dfn data-info="Organizational Driver: A driver is a person’s or a group&apos;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">organizational drivers</dfn>, are **regularly reviewed**, and evolved as necessary.

 **Overall accountability** for an agreement lies with the people that make them.